sudhanshu5788/POLY-1/README.md

 Polygon-Advanced-Module-1
-This is the first project in Polygon-Advance, in this project, I was tasked to deploy an NFT collection on the Ethereum blockchain, Map the collection to Polygon, and Transfer assets over via the Polygon Bridge.
+Commencing the inaugural project within Polygon-Advance, the objective encompassed the deployment of an NFT collection onto the Ethereum blockchain.
+Additionally, the task involved mapping the said collection to Polygon and effectuating asset transfers through the utilization of the Polygon Bridge.

-Getting Started
-Executing program
+Initial Steps
-Download the codes by downloading the entire repository which will give you access to other contents of the repository.
-Navigate to the Poly_Proof project directory, run:
+Initiating the process involves obtaining the source code.
+This can be accomplished by downloading the complete repository, granting access to various other repository contents.
+Upon acquiring the repository, navigate towards the Poly_Proof project directory and execute the following command:

 npm install
-After installing the dependencies, run the test file by using the following command:
+Once the dependencies are successfully installed, proceed by running the test file using this command:

 npx hardhat test
 Deploying the ERC721 Contract
-Before deploying, make sure to rename ".env.example" to ".env" and provide your wallet private key where required i.e. "PRIVATE_KEY= 'your wallet private key'".
-Run the following command to deploy the ERC721 contract to the Goerli Ethereum Testnet:
+Preceding deployment, it's imperative to rename the file ".env.example" to ".env".
+Within the newly renamed file, furnish your wallet's private key where prompted, as indicated: "PRIVATE_KEY= 'your wallet private key'".
+Execute the ensuing command to deploy the ERC721 contract on the Goerli Ethereum Testnet:

 npx hardhat run scripts/deploy.js --network goerli
-NOTE:
+Note:
-After deploying the address will generate.
-So, copy that address into contarctAddress.js(stored in metadata folder) and also in batchMint.js(stored in scripts folder)
+Following deployment, an address will be generated.
+This address must be copied into both contractAddress.js (located in the metadata folder) and batchMint.js (stored within the scripts folder).

-The script will deploy the contract
+This script's execution will culminate in the successful deployment of the contract.

-Batch Mint NFTs
+Batch Minting NFTs
-Run the following command to batch-mint NFTs using the deployed ERC721 contract:
+Execute the subsequent command to undertake the batch-minting process for NFTs using the previously deployed ERC721 contract:

-npx hardhat run scripts/batchMint.js --network goerli The script will mint the specified number of NFTs and assign them to your address.
+npx hardhat run scripts/batchMint.js --network goerli The script will facilitate the creation of a designated number of NFTs, subsequently assigning ownership to your address.

-Approve and Deposit NFTs to Polygon Mumbai
+Authorization and NFT Deposit to Polygon Mumbai
-Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Mumbai network using the FxPortal Bridge:
+To seamlessly authorize and transfer the minted NFTs from the Ethereum network to the Polygon Mumbai network, implement the following commands:

-npx hardhat run scripts/approveDeposit.js --network goerli Author
+npx hardhat run scripts/approveDeposit.js --network goerli
-Geet Kiran

-License
-This project is licensed under the MIT License.
-You can make a copy of the project to use for your own purposes.
+Author
+Sudhanshu Shekhar